appsecco/dvna/README.md

 4. Recommendations for avoid such vulnerabilities
 5. References for learning more

+The blog post for this release is at https://blog.appsecco.com/damn-vulnerable-nodejs-application-dvna-by-appsecco-7d782d36dc1e

 ## Getting Started

 DVNA can be deployed in three ways